Listening That We May Live

 God was merciful to David, and God made this specific promise to David, saying, “If your sons are careful of their way, to walk before Me in truth with all their heart and with all their soul, you shall not lack a man on the throne of Israel” (1 Kings 2:4).
-This is exactly how “Jesus son of David” (Mark 10:47) walked before Father God.
-Exactly.
-Every word.
-Perhaps we all could appreciate and be blessed more fully, seeing how God made, and fulfilled, this loving promise to, and through, David of Jesus, Who Scripture declares is now “a son made perfect forever” (Hebrews 7:28).
+This is exactly how “Jesus son of David” (Mark 10:47) walked before Father God - Exactly, careful in every word.
+Perhaps we all would appreciate and be blessed more fully if we would see how God made and fulfilled this loving promise to and through David. of Jesus, Who Scripture declares is now “a son made perfect forever” (Hebrews 7:28).

 Once more this touches God’s promise through David in Psalm 110, which said, “The Lord says to my Lord, ‘Sit at My right hand until I make Your enemies a footstool for Your feet.’”
 And “The Lord has sworn and will not change His mind, ‘You are a priest forever according to the order of Melchizadek” (Verses 1&4).

 Right now, Jesus IS God’s loving and fulfilled promise to David.
-Jesus has sat down at the right hand of God (Hebrews 10:12) and is, therefore, our present and eternal “Lord” and “priest forever.”
+Jesus has sat down at the right hand of God (Hebrews 10:12) and , therefore, He is our present and eternal “Lord” and “priest forever.”